taufique-06/DSA/README.md

 ![image](https://user-images.githubusercontent.com/85470428/209861651-d44e428d-2072-4f06-9c42-4dbb538cf0ab.png)

 5. Cyclic Sort - Cycle sort is a comparison sorting algorithm which forces array to be factored into the number of cycles where each of them can be rotated to produce a sorted array.
 This algorithm should be used when given numbers from range 1 to N. So whenever there is a question which say something that is in range from 1 to N, cyclic sort should be used.

   Note: In cylic sort, when you are getting array from range 1 to N, then the currentIndex will be arr[i] - 1.
 However, if the given numbers from 0 to N, then                 currentIndex = arr[i].
+In other words, from range 1 to N, the value is equal to index + 1.

   5.1 Sort Related Questions: